apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>storageClassName is the name of the StorageClass required by the claim.
+<p>The name of the StorageClass required by the claim.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1">https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1</a>.</p>
 </td>
 </tr>